-- Acquired new recycling and compost containers to standardize waste collection stations.
+- Acquire new recycling and compost containers to standardize waste collection stations.

-- All on-site staff were educated on what can be recycled and composted.
+- All on-site staff are educated on what can be recycled and composted.
 Staff were available throughout the market days to monitor bins, which greatly reduced contamination of bins.

-- Partnered with Master Recycler/Composter to provide outreach and education at the market.
+- Partner with Master Recycler/Composter to provide outreach and education at the market.

-- All market events (Foodie Fun Run, Pancake Breakfast, Corn and Brat Feed, and Harvest Gala) were advertised as successfully run as zero waste events.
+- All market events (Foodie Fun Run, Corn and Brat Feed, and Market Social) are advertised as successfully run zero waste events.

 How the Program Works:

 - Waste stations are provided at the market, each with three bins: Recycling, Compost/Organics and a small bin for trash.

 - Handouts with pictures explain what can be put in the recycling and compost bins.